hridigital/british-army-officers-public/readme.txt

 DELETE FROM link WHERE substr(idkey, 1, 2) == '99';
 .quit

-# We are now finally ready to link between years
+# We are now finally ready to link between years.
 make sheet-link-external-all

 sqlite3 british-army-officers.db